 Here are six reasons you should consider getting the IHG Rewards Club Premier credit card from Chase:

-The IHG Rewards Club Premier card is currently offering 80,000 bonus points after you spend $2,000 on purchases in the first 3 months from account opening.
+The IHG Rewards Club Premier card is currently offering 125,000 bonus points after you spend $3,000 on purchases in the first 3 months from account opening.
 (This is our referral link for the card.
-If you use our link to sign up and are approved for the card, we receive a referral bonus which is greatly appreciated).
+If you use our link to sign up and are approved for the card, we receive a referral bonus, which is greatly appreciated).

 As with most Chase cards that earn rewards, this card falls under the 5/24 rule.
 If you’ve applied for more than 5 cards in the last 24 months, you’re almost 100% going to be denied when applying for additional cards from Chase.
-For a detailed explanation of 5/24, check out this post from Miles to Memories.
+To understand more about the 5/24 rule, check out this post.

 Hotel Options Where You Can Redeem Points For Oversized Value